Here is an extremely short version of the story of my life and how I got into my career path… volume one, please enjoy.

 After high school I had to choose what to continue my studies with.
 Many of my friends went to Turku, the old capital of Finland to study at universities there.
 I did apply to study telecommunications engineering there but as a second option I had also applied to Arcada in the capitol of Helsinki to study media.
 I decided that it is exactly the kind of school that I am looking for.
 So before going to the army I did the entrance exams at Arcada and passed.
 I remember making an “over the top” funny cat food commercial as one of the assignments and someone must have liked it because I got in.

-During my service at the signals company at the local marines base of Dragsvik I saw an ad that the army headquarters where looking for conscripts to work as website administrators.
+During my one-year military service at the signals company at the local marines base of Dragsvik I saw an ad that the army headquarters were looking for conscripts to work as website administrators.
 I applied and surprisingly got an interview in Helsinki and soon I was transferred to the army headquarters where I was working with the army online services for 4 months managing the Finnish Defense Force’s website.

 After completion of my army service, I started at Arcada and specialized in interactive medias and video production.
 During the last year of school I helped a class mate Emmanuel Sagne with this science fiction short film.
 The day before filming he actually gave up and wanted to cancel the entire thing so I took over his producer’s responsibilities and whatever problems the production team had faced before we quickly fixed and we got to make this funny 20 minute flic.
 The production values were maybe not that high.
 We often joke that we know now how Ed Wood felt like, but atleast we gained the experience and had a lot of fun.